Denver Multifamily Hub Protocol for Review of Closing Documents and Initiation of Closing - (Latest Revision dated 08/20/14)

 The Closing Coordinator will review the package to insure that all required documents are included and special conditions are addressed.
 The Closing Coordinator will determine if the package will be (a) circulated for technical and legal review, (b) held pending clarification and submission of additional documentation by the lender or project owner, or (c) returned, in its entirety, to the lender or project owner due to inadequate documentation.
 The Closing Coordinator then will notify the Lender/Project Owner as to the package's status.
 When the package is complete, the Closing Coordinator will distribute it for review within HUD.

 - Amendments to Firm Commitment.
 Please note that the Lender or Project Owner must submit any requests for amendments to the firm commitment in advance of closing review.
 Even certain minor amendments affect the content of the closing documents, and fewer corrections will be needed, and the need for a second review obviated, if the amendments are completed prior to preparation and review of closing documents.
-Therefore, if a firm commitment amendment request is included with a draft closing package, or a firm commitment amendment request is submitted after the submission of a closing package, the package will be returned to the Lender/Project Owner further delaying a potential closing date.
+Therefore, if a firm commitment amendment request is included with a draft closing package, or a firm commitment amendment request is submitted after the submission of a closing package, the package may be returned to the Lender/Project Owner further delaying a potential closing date.

 - HUD's Review and Comments.
 HUD's review of closing documents will commence upon receipt of a complete package.
 MF requires 7 business days to review the closing package, and OC 10 business days.
 Upon completion of HUD's review, the Closing Coordinator will provide comments to the Lender/Project Owner from all HUD reviewers, including OC.
 HUD's comments will indicate which draft documents, if any, should be submitted for a second review, on the theory that, in most cases, the Lender/Project Owner can address all comments by submitting revised documents at closing, rather than resubmitting them prior to closing.
 Please do not resubmit documents if HUD has not requested the specific document to re-review prior to closing.

 - Responses to HUD Comments.
 HUD welcomes responses from the Lender/Project Owner that consist of comments on the documents, but the Lender/Project Representative should not submit revised documents unless HUD so requires.
 Any responses should be sent to the Closing Coordinator, who will disseminate them to HUD technical staff and OC.
 However, correspondence between OC and the lender's or owner's counsel need not be routed through the Closing Coordinator.
 In the event that HUD does request that particular documents be resubmitted prior to closing, only complete responses to HUD's request will be accepted (i.e., no piecemeal or partial responses will be reviewed), and all responses must be submitted in triplicate, as the Closing Coordinator will distribute them to all HUD reviewers.
 Email submissions will not be accepted.